 After many great conversations, I looked forward to something to eat and a load of sleep, but somehow both did not worked out as expected.
 When eating I was feeling sick and at bedtime I was alternately shivering, hot flashes and pain.
 My body first had to process the strain of this immense run.
 After two days of recovery, I felt better.

 What did I learn from this experience?
-Limits are put just from yourself.
+The borders are only set by yourself.
 I mastered the ultramarathon, although I doubted in the first place and at the beginning, nobody believed it.
 It is always worthwhile fighting for yourself – always!

 Tip: If you are looking for more information about the event just have a look here!